beejjorgensen/starlanes-info/doc/starlanes-spec.md

          9  .  .  .  .  .  .  .  .  .  .  .  .
 ```

+> Pedantic note: in the original game, each row 1-9 of the map ends with
+> a space character after the cell.

 Each cell of the map can exist in one of eight states: